sjoerdvisscher/effects/README.md

 Every instance of an effect is given a name (`x` and `y` in this example), which makes is possible to easily mix several instances of the same effect.

 For more examples see [examples.hs](https://github.com/sjoerdvisscher/effects/blob/master/examples.hs).
+Another good example is the implementation of a [parser](https://github.com/nybble41/effects-parser) by Jesse McDonald.

 [Eff]: http://math.andrej.com/category/programming/eff/?category_name=programming/eff